p2panda/handbook/website/docs/faq.md

 It can be both!
 We thought its good to let the developers, users and communities decide what setting is best for them.

+## Can I upload images, videos, audio with p2panda?

+We haven't build a "Blob" (Binary Large Object) feature into p2panda yet, though we're already having many [ideas](https://github.com/p2panda/handbook/labels/Blobs) (think BitTorrent with social and encryption features, materialization of data directly into the file system and serving it via HTTP on nodes).
+If you already want to use images in your p2panda applications, there is a workaround: Encode the image data as base64 and handle store it inside the operation as a string.

 ## Do you have CRDTs?

 Yes, p2panda _Operations_ are Conflict-Resistant-Data-Types (CRDTs).
 The cool thing is you can define any shape of data and p2panda will figure out how to handle merge conflicts automatically.